 Other than that, determining the total weight of steel products is generally beneficial, especially during transport.
-Buying in bulk affects the cost of most materials as we can save money by properly organizing delivery and logistics instead of delivering small quantities in multiple trips.
+Buying in bulk affects the cost of most materials as we can save money by adequately organizing delivery and logistics instead of delivering small quantities on multiple trips.
 Aside from that, since steel can get really heavy in large volumes, calculating the steel weight is essential in the design of structures.

-Steel weight calculator — How to calculate weight of steel?
+Steel weight calculator — How to calculate weight of steel

 If you have multiple steel pieces, you can input the number of steel pieces into our steel weight calculator to get the overall steel weight.
 As an exercise in finding the weight of steel, let us look at an example in this text's next section.